top1944/duckuments/docs/atoms_30_learning_materials/10_autonomy/27_anti_instagram.md

 ### Boundary Region Detection

 * Intuitions:
     * We observed that regions of boundaries between lane lines already contain sufficient color information.
+This is because the line detector only cares about the edges of lane lines, which is the entire reason we are performing anti-instagram.
-    * Restricting to boundary areas will further remove irrelevant parts while substantially accelerating k-means computation.
+    * In addition, restricting to boundary areas will further remove irrelevant portions of the image while substantially accelerating k-means computation.
 * Detailed steps:
     1. Compute, threshold and dilate gradient